diskuv/scoutapps/README.md

 ### Quick Start

-> Prerequisite: A Windows 10 or Windows 11 PC.
+> Prerequisite: A Windows 10 or Windows 11 PC with WSL installed. *Don't know if you have WSL?
+Follow <https://learn.microsoft.com/en-us/windows/wsl/install#install-wsl-command> which is safe even if WSL is already installed.*

 If you haven't checked out this project onto your computer, you can do it now: